JoaoVitorLeite/Rational/README.md

 ### About

-This class was implemented using a generic type, which was implemented [here](https://github.com/JoaoVitorLeite/Rational/blob/master/src/main/scala/rational/Num.scala), which supports some basic algebraic operations and is defined for types Int, Float, Double, Long
+This class was implemented using a generic type, which was implemented [here](https://github.com/JoaoVitorLeite/Rational/blob/master/src/main/scala/rational/Num.scala), which supports some basic algebraic operations and is defined for types Int, Float, Double, Long.
+The tests made are of simple character, and for this the [Scala Test](https://www.scalatest.org/) was used.
+In total ?? tests were performed.

 ### Project Structure